aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/calculate-formulas/implement-custom-calculation-engine-to-extend-the-default-calculation-engine-of-aspose-cells/_index.md

                 // Create an instance of Workbook
                 const workbook = new Workbook();

-                // Access first Worksheet from the collection const sheet = workbook.worksheets.get(0);
+                // Access the first worksheet from the collection const sheet = workbook.worksheets.get(0);

-                // Access Cell A1 and put a formula to sum values of B1 to B2 const a1 = sheet.cells.get("A1");
+                // Access cell A1 and set a formula const a1 = sheet.cells.get("A1");
                 const style = a1.style;
                 style.number = 14;